evhub/coconut/DOCS.md

 ### Python Versions

 While Coconut syntax is based off of Python 3, the compiler should run on any Python version `>= 2.6`, and will attempt to produce universal code that will run like it does on Python 3 in Python 2.
-The officially supported versions are CPython `2.6 - 3.5` and PyPy `2.7` or `3.2`.
-If universal code is not desired, `2` (meaning `2.6 - 2.7`) or `3` (meaning `3.2 - 3.5`) should be specified as the target.
+The officially supported versions are CPython `2.6 - 3.5` and PyPy `2.7`.
+If universal code is not desired, `2` (meaning `2.6 - 2.7`) or `3` (meaning `3.3 - 3.5`) should be specified as the target.

 The given target will only affect the compiled code and whether or not Python-3-specific syntax is allowed.
 Where Python 3 and Python 2 syntax standards differ, Coconut syntax will always follow Python 3 accross all targets.
 Coconut will not, however, change any imports, variable names, or library interfaces.
 Universal compatibility with those must still be done manually.